 How much does a visitor permit cost?

 Visitor permits are £2 each and are valid for one day.
-You can buy up to 30 visitor permits, per household, per year, from 1 November to 31 October.
+The allowance of visitor permits will increase from 30 to 60 as of 1 November 2020.
+You can buy up to 60 visitor permits, per household, per year from 1 November to 31 October.

 We may be able to offer additional permits, for example, if temporary building work is taking place.
 You need to show proof of the building work for each application.